First deployment

 and deploy it like this

-After the deployment is complete (which can take around 5 minutes) you should now be able to observe three VMs in your GCP project, which are behind a loadbalancer.
+After the deployment is complete (which can take around 5 minutes) you should now be able to observe three new VMs in your cloud project which are behind a loadbalancer.
 Calling to this loadbalancer should immediately show you the application.

 This is different to how the deployment before performed the conversion of the score-workload - the reason being the matching according to the defined rules.
 Locate the platform-orchestrator_module_rule.ansible_score_workload in modules.tf.
 The rule specifies the env_id as matching criterion.